jenniferdo2211/Clean-Code-Summary/chapter1-clean-code.md

-# Clean code is super important!!!
+# CLEAN CODE IS SUPER IMPORTANT!!!